 Above you see an image of the nagasa measurement on the basis of one of my own katana.

 The hi is a groove carved into the blade.
 Like the fuller of a medieval sword, its primary function is to reduce the weight of the sword.
 Not every katana has a bo-hi.

 The hamon line is a side-effect of clay tempering the blade.
 By differentially tempering a sword a line is created that separates the part of the sword that was covered in clay and the uncovered part.

 Traditional Japanese katanas are differentially tempered to increase the durability of the sword.
 In this post, you can find out more about clay tempering and sword steels.

 The tsuka is the other main part of the katana.
-The tsuka represents the handle of the sword.
+The tsuka is the handle of the sword.
 As with the blade, the tsuka is also divided into many small sub-sections.
-In case you read to this point you’re clearly very interested in this topic.
-I am proud of you 😀

 This is the metal collar located at the base of the blade.
 Although this element is quite small they serve a very important function.
 They support the stability of the sword during its storage in the scabbard (saja).